SahilRai145/Movie-Recommendation-System/README.md

 The system recommends movies based on textual similarity using **Count Vectorizer** and **Cosine Similarity**.

+---

-# Project Structure
+## Project Overview

-# Week 1
+The project was completed in four stages across four weeks, gradually building towards a full recommendation system.

+---

+## Week 1: Python & Jupyter Basics

-Week 1 started with learning basics of python and jupyter notebook using tutorials available online.
+Week 1 focused on learning the basics of Python programming and working with Jupyter Notebook using introductory tutorials.

-# Week 2

-Week 2 involved learning the basics of python libraries: Pandas, Numpy and Matplotlib.
-The folder named "week2" contains a csv file having data of 5000 movies and a file titled bar_chart.ipynb containing a code creating a bar chart of number of movies vs genre
+---

+## Week 2: Data Analysis & Visualization

+In Week 2, core Python libraries were introduced:
+- NumPy
+- Pandas
+- Matplotlib

+The `week2/` folder contains:
+- A CSV file with data for 5,000 movies
+- `bar_chart.ipynb`, which plots a bar graph showing the number of movies per genre

+---

+## Week 3: Dataset Merging & Text Processing

-# Week 3
+Week 3 involved:

-This week involved learning to merge datasets and then learning the basics of count vectorizer and cosine similarity.
-Then the four csv files titled credits.csv, keywords.csv, movies_metadata.csv and links.csv were merged to form master_dataset.csv
-After which using NLTK, I wrote a code titled master_dataset_new.ipynb which cleans and preprocesses a master_dataset.csv.
-It handles missing values, extracts cast and director info, normalizes text, stems keywords, and creates a combined "soup" of features (keywords + cast + director + genres) to prepare the dataset for content-based movie recommendation.

-# Week 4

-The final week of project started with the code master_dataset_final.ipynb which uses the preprocessed master dataset from week 3 and reduces it to only the features required for a content-based recommendation system.
-It removes irrelevant metadata, filters out movies with missing popularity, director, or release date, ranks movies by popularity, and retains the top 2,500 titles.
-The final dataset contains only the movie title, release date, director, and a combined feature “soup” used for similarity computation.
-Then this final dataset is used to create the reccomedation system which is coded infinal_project.ipynb

-PS: Due to github file size limits I was not able to upload the csv files so the links are provided under a file named "links to csv"
+- Learning how to merge datasets using Pandas
+- Understanding Count Vectorizer and Cosine Similarity

+The following datasets were merged:
+- `credits.csv`
+- `keywords.csv`
+- `movies_metadata.csv`
+- `links.csv`

+This resulted in `master_dataset.csv`.

+The notebook `master_dataset_new.ipynb` performs data cleaning and preprocessing:
+- Handles missing values
+- Extracts cast and director information
+- Normalizes and stems text using NLTK
+- Creates a combined feature “soup” (keywords, cast, director, genres)

+This processed dataset is used for content-based recommendation.

+---

+## Week 4: Final Recommendation System

+In the final week:
+- `master_dataset_final.ipynb` reduces the dataset to only essential features
+- Movies with missing popularity, director, or release date are removed
+- Movies are ranked by popularity and the top 2,500 titles are retained

+The final dataset contains:
+- Title
+- Release date
+- Director
+- Combined feature “soup”

+The recommendation system is implemented in `final_project.ipynb`, which computes similarity scores and generates movie recommendations.

+---

+## Dataset Access

+Due to GitHub file size limits, CSV files are not included in this repository.

+All dataset download links are provided in:
+- `DATASET_LINKS.md`

+Download the datasets and place them in the appropriate folders before running the notebooks.